What is tuberous sclerosis complex?

-- Angiomyolipoma of the kidney (These are benign tumors but can cause serious medical problems; there is a low risk that these tumors could become cancerous.)
+- Angiomyolipoma of the kidney (These are benign growths but can cause serious medical problems; there is a low risk that these tumors could become cancerous.)

-- Lymphangiomyomatosis (multiple cysts along the lymphatic system)
+- Lymphangiomyomatosis (multiple cysts or fluid-filled growths along the lymphatic system)

 - Multiple hemangioblastomas (growths made of newly formed blood vessels) of the brain, spinal cord, or eye